maedeh-jeddi/RainBot/README.md

 - The Grid carries `Offset.Z = -0.13228`.
 The EKF runs `two_d_mode: true`, which
   forces `z = 0` on `odom → base_link`, so the model hangs 0.13228 m low in TF and a grid drawn at z=0 slices the wheels at the axles.
-This is cosmetic only — AMCL, the costmaps and Nav2 are all 2D, and MoveIt plans `base_link`-relative — so it is corrected in the view rather than in the filter.
+This is cosmetic only (AMCL, the costmaps and Nav2 are all 2D, and MoveIt plans `base_link`-relative), so it is corrected in the view rather than in the filter.
 Fixing it "properly" would mean either letting z random-walk (nothing measures it) or re-rooting the URDF at `base_footprint`, which would shift every mission z by 0.13228 m, because the URDF root *is* MoveIt's planning frame.